nickjj/ansigenome/README.rst

     ansigenome run --help
     run shell commands inside of each role's directory

+    Options:
+      --version   show program's version number and exit -h, --help  show this help message and exit

-    ansigenome dump --help
+    ansigenome command --help for more info on a command
-    dump a json file containing every stat it gathers from the scan path

 Tips
 ````

+- Do not forget to check out the ``--help`` for each command

 -  ``scan``, ``gendoc``, ``genmeta`` and ``run`` don't require a roles path
     - It will try ``$PWD/playbooks/roles`` then ``$PWD``